agrimsahgal799/content-management/README.md

-# CodeIgniter 4 Application for Contact Management
+# CodeIgniter 4 Application for Contact Management System

 - This is a basic CRUD (Create, Read, Update, Delete) application developed in the PHP CodeIgniter 4 framework.
 - This is a simple contact management system where users can add, view, update, and delete contacts.